eyenx/yify.py/README.md

 - Add autoadd-all functionality

-How to watch yify movies on Chromecast with yify.py
+Watch yify movies on Chromecast
 -----------

 Use peerflix + the dabble site to watch yify movies on your Chromecast